 We work just as vigorously to resolve troubling issues related to troubling involving your children.
 Our professional investigators gather evidence that will make sure the domestic relations judge or magistrate hearing your case is presented with the whole truth—and nothing but the truth—about you, your spouse, and your parenting skills.
 We are committed to securing your right to remain actively and intensely involved in the life of your children.

 If you or your spouse are contemplating divorce or if you have been served with notice of a divorce action, don’t delay, act now to protect yourself, your children, your health, your finances, and your future.
-Contact the experienced domestic relations and divorce attorneys at Betras, Kopp, and Harshman. today by calling 330-746-8484, 800-457-2889 or use the contact form on this page.
+Contact Mark DeVicchio and the experienced domestic relations team at Betras, Kopp, and Harshman today by calling 330-746-8484, 800-457-2889 or via the contact form on this page.

 Divorce & Family Law FAQs